Battle of Plymouth (1652): Battle

+Aftermath

 The English ships had expected to easily defeat the Dutch in a set battle because of their superiority in armament and numbers.
 While the failure came as an unpleasant surprise to the English, the Dutch populace rejoiced in the tactical draw, hailing De Ruyter, who had not been well known among the larger public, as a naval hero.
 The English accused some merchantmen captains of cowardice.
 Ayscue was blamed for poor leadership and organisation: his attempt to present the encounter as a victory failed to convince.
 He lost command after this battle, though probably for political reasons: he had known royalist sympathies.
-Less important was his emphasis on capturing prizes while avoiding battle; in the first year of the war this was a very common attitude, the English mainly seeing the conflict as one large privateering campaign, allowing them to gain riches at the expense of the Dutch; only with the Battle of the Gabbard would they really try to establish naval dominion.
+Less important was his emphasis on capturing prizes while avoiding battle.
+In the first year of the war this was a very common attitude, the English mainly seeing the conflict as one large privateering campaign, allowing them to gain riches at the expense of the Dutch; only with the Battle of the Gabbard would they really try to establish naval dominion.

 This victory was very important to the naval career of De Ruyter: it was the first time he commanded an independent force as a fleet commander.
 Before, he only had had subcommand of a flotilla aiding Portugal in 1641.
 As a result of the battle he acquired the nickname The Sea Lion.
 Before he could return home, De Ruyter was first involved in the Battle of the Kentish Knock but arriving in Middelburg he was received by the States of Zealand and rewarded with a golden honorary chain of a hundred Flemish pounds for both battles because he in the first had shown "masculine courage" and in the second "courageous prudence" – having convinced Witte de With to a timely retreat.